djhaskin987/degasolv/docs/command-reference.rst

   handled.
 The default setting is ``exclusive`` and this setting should work for most environments.

-  .. warning:: This option should be used with care, since whatever setting is used will greatly alter behavior.
-It is therefore recommended that whichever setting is chosen should be used site-wide within an organization.
+  .. note:: This option should be used with care, since whatever setting is
+     used will greatly alter behavior.
+It is therefore recommended that whichever setting is chosen should be used `site-wide`_ within an organization.

   - If set to ``exclusive``, all dependencies and their version specifications must be satisfied in order for the command to